learn-co-curriculum/phase-0-html-using-browser-dev-tools/README.md

 lang="en" data-aria-label-part="0">...</p>
 ```

-## Edit HTML using the developer tools
+## Use the Developer Tools to Edit HTML

 There should be a drop down arrow next to the first `<p`...
 If you don't already
 see more elements nested under that `<p>`, click on the arrow.
 When you click
 it, more text should show up, including the actual body of the tweet.
 Right